 22. In the same year and after the declaration of dissolution, their cover album "Renegades" was released.
-On the album they pay tribute to: Bruce Springsteen, Bob Dylan, Minor Threat, Eric B. & Rakim, EPMD, MC5, The Rolling Stones, Cypress Hill and Devo.
+On the album, they pay tribute to: Bruce Springsteen, Bob Dylan, Minor Threat, Eric B. & Rakim, EPMD, MC5, The Rolling Stones, Cypress Hill, and Devo.

 23. The rest of the Fury Quartet without Zack, continued its journey as Audioslave who was joined by Chris Cornell.

 25. Then he met Trent Reznor from NIN and together they worked on about 20 songs that were also not published.
-He claimed that not that they were not good enough but he did not feel it was him, something was missing from him in the songs.
+He claimed not that they were not good enough but he did not feel it was him, something was missing from him in the songs.
 You can find a song from this project in the soundtrack "Songs and Artists that Inspired Fahrenheit 9/11".

 26. In 2007 the Fury Quartet (which included Zack) returned for a "one-off" performance at the Coachella Music Festival.
-Luckily the show was not one-off and the band has continued their performances at major festivals over the years to this day !!
-We are still praying and waiting for them to arrive to Israel because not all of us have experienced the historic and crazy show that took place at the Cinerama in the 90s.
+Luckily the show was not a one-off and the band has continued their performances at major festivals over the years to this day !!
+We are still praying and waiting for them to arrive in Israel because not all of us have experienced the historic and crazy show that took place at the Cinerama in the 90s.

 27. In 2008, Zack formed the supergroup One Day as a Lion together with drummer Jon Theodore of Queens Of The Stone Age.
 That same year they release their only EP, which bears the band's name but they disbanded three years later.

 28. In 2016 he released his first single "Digging for Windows" which was supposed to be the first single from his debut album but even that did not materialize.